Swallowtail butterfly: Praepapilioninae

-An additional subfamily, Praepapilioninae, consisting of a single genus Praepapilio, includes two species of extinct butterflies, each member being described from single fossils found in a middle Eocene deposit in Colorado, United States (Durden and Rose, 1978).
+An additional subfamily, Praepapilioninae, consisting of a single genus Praepapilio, includes two species of extinct butterflies, each member being described from single fossils found in a middle-Eocene deposit in Colorado, United States (Durden and Rose, 1978).

 Phylogeny

 A phylogeny of the Papilionidae based on Nazari (2007) is given:

-It is now accepted that the subfamily Papilioninae is monophyletic.
-The swallowtail butterflies in the nominate tribe Papilionini number about 225 species and studies have been made on their host plant coevolution and phylogeny.
+The subfamily Papilioninae is now accepted to be monophyletic.
+The swallowtail butterflies in the nominate tribe Papilionini number about 225 species, and studies have been made on their host plant coevolution and phylogeny.
 Old morphological classifications were also found to be valid in that they formed clusters.
 Species belonging to the groups that use Rutaceae as host plants formed two groups corresponding to Old World and American taxa.
-Those that fed on Lauraceae and Magnoliaceae were found to form another cluster which includes both Asian and American taxa.
+Those that fed on Lauraceae and Magnoliaceae were found to form another cluster, which includes both Asian and American taxa.